seenakhan/ContosoTraders/demo-scripts/low-code-development/overview.md

    6. Add the channel name "Pricing Updates" and please click Add.

    Your Team is ready now.
-This channel we are using to recieve Notification through Adaptive cards.
+This channel we are using to recieve notifications through Adaptive cards workflow from the Canvas App.

    Now, Let us try the Inventory Management System App and see how it executes.